-This policy governs reconciliation, verification, and substantiation of GL transactions which are essential for an effective internal control environment to ensure:
+This policy governs verification of general ledger (GL) transactions which is essential for an effective internal control environment to ensure:

 - The information can be relied upon for making financial and administrative decisions